Jan with Donna Summer, Queen of Disco Era, at Neil Bogart 1975 celebration Platinum Party featuring hit “Love to Love You.”

 I have not been well-behaved.
 I have been obstinate.

 I have been weak-willed . . .I have been alone too much.

 I have been alone too little.

-In a more conceptual context, I am currently working on language that includes an idea I call Intertextual imaging, a view using the collection for extablishing a method based on an approach currently lacking for placing theatrical images in a scheme of values by a personal esthetics that will permit more detailed and precise discussion .
+In a current context, I am seeking print publication for a project called DARK STAGES, employing what I see as my method based on an approach currently lacking for placing theatrical images in a scheme of values that will permit more detailed and precise discussion.

-I leave you with this best of guiding principles from Nietesche,
+I leave you with this best of guiding principles from Nietzsche,

 THUS SPOKE ZARATHUSTRA:

 You higher men, the worst about you is that all of you have not learned to dance as one must dance–dancing away over yourselves!

 What does it matter that you are failures?
 How much is still possible!
 So learn to laugh away over yourselves!
 Lift up your hearts, you good dancers, high, higher!
 And do not forget good laughter.
 This crown of him who laughs, this rose-wreath crown: to you, my brothers.
 I throw this crown.

 Laughter I have pronounced holy: you higher men, learn to laugh.